apache/nuttx/configs/samv71-xult/README.txt

      (of course with appropriate mounting and unmounting).
 I all not sure of this and need to do more testing to characterize if the issue.

-  5. There is not yet any support for the following board features: QSPI, USB, EMAC, AT24, or WM8904 nor for any non-board features).
-Most of these drivers will port easily from either the SAM3/4 or from the SAMA5Dx.
+  5. There is not yet any support for the following board features: QSPI or WM8904.
+     Many drivers will port easily from either the SAM3/4 or from the SAMA5Dx.
      So there is still plenty to be done.

   6. There has been a quick'n'dirty port of the SAMA5D4-EK Ethernet logic for the SAMV71-XULT.
-There are still some cache-related issues to be verified.
-No testing has yet been performed and so the driver should be considered non-functional.
+It does not work properly.
+Data on the line appears to be corrupted, probably at the level of the PHY.

+  7. The USBHS device controller driver (DCD) is complete but non-functional.
+     At this point, work has stopped because I am stuck.
+The problem is that bus events are not occurring:  Nothing is detected by the USBHS when the host is connected; no activity is seen on the bus by a USB analyzer when the host is connected.
+Possibilities: (1) the pullups on DM and DP are not working.
+This would prevent the host from detecting the presence of the device.  the DETACH bit is, however, being correctly cleared  or (2) some issue with clocking or configuration of the UTMI.
+I see nothing wrong this this case.
+I have done extensive comparison of the Atmel sample code and study of the data sheet, but I have not found the key to solving this.

 Serial Console
 ==============